anarchivist/anarchivist.github.com/_posts/2020-02-27-comments-on-revisions-to-saa-dei-statement.markdown

 - dei
 ---

 The <abbr title="Society of American Archivists">SAA</abbr> Council has issued a [call for comments](https://www2.archivists.org/news/2020/call-for-member-comments-saa-statement-on-diversity-equity-and-inclusion) on the SAA Statement on Diversity and Inclusion.
 As noted in the announcement, the revision includes changes to expand the statement to cover equity as well.
-Comments are open on the revisions until March 12, 2020, and what follows are the comments that I've submitted.
+Comments are open on the revisions until March 12, 2020, and what follows are the comments that I've submitted. <!--more-->

 ***